 Natural Flood Management: managing flood and coastal erosion risk by protecting, restoring and emulating the natural ‘regulating’ function of catchments, rivers, floodplains and coasts.

 Nature Recovery Network: An expanding, increasingly connected, network of wildlife- rich habitats supporting species recovery, alongside wider benefits such as carbon capture, water quality improvements, natural flood risk management and recreation.
+It includes the existing network of protected sites and other wildlife rich habitats as well as

+82 Other than for the specific purposes of paragraphs 182 and 183 in this Framework.

-It includes the existing network of protected sites and other wildlife rich habitats as well as and landscape or catchment scale recovery areas where there is coordinated action for species and habitats.
+and landscape or catchment scale recovery areas where there is coordinated action for species and habitats.

 Neighbourhood Development Order: An Order made by a local planning authority (under the Town and Country Planning Act 1990) through which parish councils and neighbourhood forums can grant planning permission for a specific development proposal or classes of development.